-Many ask: “What website pages should my website have?”
+“What website pages should my website have?”—good question!
 Every website starts with a homepage, but what other pages does your website need?

 Read on as we answer this question and go through the pages a website must contain, pages that are great-to-have and then some optional pages.
 If you’re short on time, just scroll down to find the bonus website page checklist.

-Though there is a standard set of pages that most websites contain, your website should be shaped by your target audience, what you want them to learn and the action you want them to take.
+Your website should be shaped by your target audience, what you want them to learn, and the action you want them to take.
 Do you want them to read an article?
 Learn about a new feature?
 Sign up for a newsletter?
 Buy a product?

 In this article, we’ll divide website structure into: